h183502/dat110public/week12/week12.md

 ##### no.hvl.dat110.util
 - Util:

-##### no.hvl.dat110.clients
+##### no.hvl.dat110.clients.test
-- Processes (1-10) creating read and write operations to test quorum-based consistency protocol
+Unit test files to test quorum-based protocols using 10 communicating processes
+- TestConcurrentReadWriteConsistency:
+- TestQuorumAlgorithmFail:
+- TestQuorumAlgorithmPass:
+- TestWriteReadConsistency:

-There are two major tasks that you will implement in this project
+There are three major tasks that you will implement in this project

 #### Task 1 - implement a quorum-based consistency protocol